 Be sure you have additional hurricane coverage if you have a screened enclosure or carport.

 Do you know what your insurance policy covers?

 According to the I.I.I., “standard homeowners insurance policies provide coverage for hurricanes, wind, theft, fire, explosion, lightning strikes and a host of other disasters.”
 However, watch for exclusions like flood or earthquake, which are not covered.

 I.I.I. suggests the following additional coverages for customers in hurricane-prone areas:

 - Sewer Back-Up Coverage – You can usually purchase for $50 for $5,000 worth of coverage.

 According to I.I.I., 90% of all natural disasters include flooding, and hurricanes are most certainly on this list.
 As a result, a separate flood insurance policy is important for anyone who lives either in hurricane country or otherwise on a flood plain.

-If you are a client of ours or you have your Homeowners Insurance with someone else.
+If you are a client of ours or you have your Homeowners Insurance with someone else, allow us to review you policy.
 We are here to help and educate you.